shreyas111/Multimedia_CS523_Project_2/README.md

 2.	https://github.com/b0noI/tensorflow/tree/r0.11/tensorflow/models/rnn/translate
 3.  https://github.com/suriyadeepan/easy_seq2seq/tree/master/ui

-For more explaination about the original repositories, the process we followed to create our own chat bots and our repository by modifying some code from these original repositories please take a look at the word document <b>'CS 523 Project2.docx'</b> which can be found in the root folder.
+For more explaination about the original repositories, the process we followed to create our own chat bots and our repository by modifying some code from these original repositories please take a look at the word document <b>'CS 523 Project2.docx'</b> which can be found in the Translate folder.

 ## Our Repository:
 Our repository has been creaded by modifying and using the code present in the original repositories.
 Our repository has the following  folders: